-In addition, if Mr. Christian's employment is terminated for any reason, other than for cause, the Company will continue to provide health insurance and medical reimbursement and maintain existing life insurance policies for a period of ten years, and the current split dollar life insurance policy shall be transferred to Mr. Christian and his wife, and the Company shall reimburse Mr. Christian for any tax consequences of such transfer.
-The agreement contains a covenant not to compete restricting Mr. Christian from competing with the Company in any of its markets if he voluntarily terminates his employment with the Company or is terminated for cause, for a three year period thereafter.
-The first amendment also entitles Mr. Christian to receive severance pay equal to 100% of his then base salary for 24 months payable in equal monthly installments and after the date upon which notice of termination is given, any unvested or time-vested stock options previously granted to Mr. Christian by the Company shall become immediately one hundred percent (100%) vested to the extent permitted by law.
+In addition, if Mr. Christian's employment is terminated for any reason, other than for cause, we will continue to provide health insurance and medical reimbursement and maintain existing life insurance policies for a period of ten years, and the current split dollar life insurance policy shall be transferred to Mr. Christian and his wife, and we shall reimburse Mr. Christian for any tax consequences of such transfer.
+The agreement contains a covenant not to compete restricting Mr. Christian from competing with us in any of our markets if he voluntarily terminates his employment with us or is terminated for cause, for a three year period thereafter.
+The first amendment also entitles Mr. Christian to receive severance pay equal to 100% of his then base salary for 24 months payable in equal monthly installments and after the date upon which notice of termination is given, any unvested or time-vested stock options previously granted to Mr. Christian by us shall become immediately one hundred percent (100%) vested to the extent permitted by law.

-On December 13, 2016, Mr. Christian agreed to defer approximately \$100,000 of his 2017 salary to which was paid 100% on January 5, 2018.
 On December 5, 2017, Mr. Christian agreed to defer approximately \$100,000 of his 2018 salary which was paid 100% on January 4, 2019.
 On December 14, 2018, Mr. Christian agreed to defer approximately \$100,000 of his 2019 salary to be paid 100% on January 3, 2020.
+On December 6, 2019, Mr. Christian agreed to defer approximately \$100,000 of his 2020 salary to be paid 100% on January 15, 2021.